defaults/scribble/README.md

 * *Manager subscriptions, send subscription mails*

 ## Installation:
+### For usages/deploy:
 1. Clone the repo `git clone https://github.com/codervikash/scribble.git`.
+2. Run `npm install` to install npm dependencies.
+3. Run `gulp build` for prod build
-2. Run `setup.py` and add your initial details like name, email, mobile no(optional).
+3. Run `setup.py` and add your initial details like name, email, mobile no(optional).
 This is used for signing in.
-3. If you want to run this as a subproject, redirect `<subdomain you wnat to use>` like:
+4. If you want to run this as a subproject, redirect `<subdomain you wnat to use>` like:
 ```
     - url: /<sub_url_if_any>/api/.*
       script: api_router.app